-On Windows computer temp files automatically created to hold data temporarily while a file is being created or processed or used.
-Over time these piled up files can defragment the data in the drives and cause computer slowdown.
+On Windows computer temp files are automatically created to hold data temporarily while a file is being created or processed or used.
+Over time these piled-up files can defragment the data in the drives and cause computer slowdown.
 Hence computer freezing, delete the temp files as long as they’re not locked for use.
 Also, run storage sense to clean up some disk space as well that probably help fix the problem.

 - On your keyboard, press the Windows logo key and R

 - Then type temp and click on ok, this will open the temporary storage folder,